ZiadNouh/Programming-Foundations-Object-Oriented-Design-repo/README.md

 # Programming-Foundations-Object-Oriented-Design-repo

-### There isn't exercise file in these course so i uploaded the certificate only
+### There isn't exercise file in thise course so I uploaded the certificate only